sijuswamy/KTU-Maths-Updation/GAMAT301.md

 ## Module-4: Discrete-Time Markov Processes

 **Introduction**
 Discrete-time Markov processes are stochastic models where the probability of moving to a future state depends only on the current state and not on the sequence of events that preceded it.
-They are widely used in modeling systems that evolve in discrete steps, such as queues, networks, and biological systems.
-A suitable example to introduce Markov processes and Markov chains in computer science could revolve around modeling user behavior in web navigation or predicting text sequences.
-Here’s an example related to predicting user behavior on a website is given below:
+They are widely used in modelling systems that evolve in discrete steps, such as queues, networks, and biological systems.
+A suitable example to introduce Markov processes and Markov chains in computer science could revolve around modelling user behaviour in web navigation or predicting text sequences.
+Here’s an example related to predicting user behaviour on a website is given below:
-> Presentation of the context
+> **Presentation of the context:**
-Imagine you are tasked with analyzing how users navigate through a website.
+Imagine you are tasked with analysing how users navigate through a website.
 You want to predict the next page a user will visit based on their current page.
-This scenario can be effectively modeled using a Markov chain.
+This scenario can be effectively modelled using a Markov chain.

-**Background:** Suppose a website has three main pages: Home, Products, and Contact.
+> **Background:** Suppose a website has three main pages: Home, Products, and Contact.
 Based on historical data, you observe the following transition probabilities between these pages:
 - From Home, 60% of users go to Products and 40% go to Contact.
 - From Products, 70% of users stay on Products, 20% go to Home, and 10% go to Contact.
 - From Contact, 50% of users go to Home and 50% go to Products.